ros-navigation/navigation2/low_accel_notes.md

 I believe the disconnect is that the motion model is supposed to model the robot's actual capabilities.
 You send a `cvx` and you get a `vx` out (thus `vx` used for trajectory rollouts of what the vehicle actually does for scoring, yet `cvx` is used in the optimization softmax).
 When setting the acceleration limits artificially lower in the motion model, then there needs to be a complimentary system between the controller and the base hardware to enact that limit (i.e. the velocity smoother or base controller) such that the system acts the way the prediction of the motion model implied.

 With that interpretation, I believe the change from [PR #5266](https://github.com/ros-navigation/navigation2/pull/5266) is technically correct and was why I merged it in the first place.
-I believe now that this should once more be considered, so lets dive into the two open issue topics to discuss: [Issue 5464](https://github.com/ros-navigation/navigation2/issues/5464) and [Issue 5214](https://github.com/ros-navigation/navigation2/issues/5214).
+I believe now that this should once more be considered, so let's dive into the two open issue topics to discuss: [Issue 5464](https://github.com/ros-navigation/navigation2/issues/5464) and [Issue 5214](https://github.com/ros-navigation/navigation2/issues/5214).

 [**Original Issue #5214**:](https://github.com/ros-navigation/navigation2/issues/5214)